Pre-conception counseling

-Preconception counseling (also called preconceptual counseling) is an informative discussion with a healthcare professional (generally a physician or advanced practice provider) by an individual, with or without support people, who is interested in a future pregnancy.
-The goal of preconception care is to educate people on the importance of health optimization prior to pregnancy to reduce the risk for pregnancy complications and promote a healthy intrauterine environment for normal fetal growth and development.
-It generally includes a preconception risk assessment for any potential complications of pregnancy as well as modifications of risk factors, such as increasing folic acid intake to reduce the risk of neural tube defects and counseling on smoking cessation, alcohol reduction, and medications that may compromise fetal development.
-Physicians, midwives and baby experts recommend that an individual should visit them as soon as a person is contemplating having a child, and optimally at least 3 to 6 months before actual attempts are made to conceive.
-This time frame allows a woman to better prepare her body for successful conception (fertilization) and pregnancy, and allows her to reduce any health risks which are within her control.
+Pre-conception counseling (also called preconceptual counseling) is an informative discussion with a healthcare professional (generally a physician or advanced practice provider) by an individual interested in a future pregnancy.
+The goal of pre-conception care is to educate individuals and couples on the importance of health optimization before pregnancy to reduce the risk of pregnancy complications and promote a healthy intrauterine environment for normal fetal growth and development.
+It generally includes a pre-conception risk assessment for identification of potential complications of pregnancy and intervention to minimize risk factors, such as increasing folic acid intake to reduce the risk of neural tube defects and counseling individuals on smoking cessation, alcohol reduction, and medications that may compromise fetal development.

+The general recommendation holds that an individual should, optimally, schedule preconception counseling for 6 months before getting pregnant.
+This time frame allows the individual to better prepare their body for successful conception (fertilization) and pregnancy, and allows them to reduce controllable health risks.
 Agencies such as the March of Dimes have developed screening tools that healthcare providers can use with their patients.
-In addition, obstetricians or midwives (see Obstetrics, Midwifery, General Practitioner) have developed comprehensive check-lists and assessments for the woman who is planning to become pregnant.
+In addition, obstetricians or midwives (see Obstetrics, Midwifery, General Practitioner) have developed comprehensive checklists and assessments for the woman who is planning to become pregnant.

-In one sense, pre-conception counseling and assessment can be compared to a well-baby visit in which a baby is screened for normal health, normal development, with the benefit of identifying emerging problems that may have gone unnoticed in an infant.
-For a woman, the Pre-Conception Counseling Assessment and Screening is intended to assess normal health of a child-bearing woman, while at the same time identifying:
+In one sense, pre-conception counseling and assessment can be compared to a well-baby visit in which a baby is screened for normal health and normal development, with the benefit of identifying emerging problems that may have gone unnoticed in an infant.
+For the potential parent, the Pre-Conception Counseling Assessment and Screening is intended to assess health, identifying: